 • Tribally-administered Temporary Assistance for Needy Families (TANF)

-• Head Start (Only applicants who satisfy the income qualifying eligibility provision)
+• Head Start (Only households that meet the income qualifying standard)

 Q: What are the restrictions for Lifeline?

 A: There are some rules to follow to receive the benefits:

 1. Only one residence telephone line in a household can receive program support.

 2. A household may not receive Lifeline/Linkup benefits from multiple service providers.